demian0311/pagin8/input/resume.md

 - Build, manage, mentored and retained a 6 developer team with varying levels of experience.
 - Act as scrum master, aligned process with long-term initiatives.
 - Implement OSS to support telecom provisioning and call routing (VoIP and 911).
+- MySQL schema design to support call routing, features and billing.
 - Secure web site and web services via Acegi and database authorization.
 - Provide API documentation and continual customer support for web services.
 - Establish patterns, best practices and initial implementation for all layers of the architecture.